EskalonaD/My_Projects/README.md

 * [Landing Markup](https://github.com/EskalonaD/first-psd-into-html-file);
   * Year: 2019;
-  * Overview: murk-up for mobile landing page;
+  * Overview: mark-up for mobile landing page;
   * Technologies: HTML, CSS;
   * Reason: 320px view is completed.
 Because of wrong decisions while thinking of architecture and use float markup at the start it would cost me maybe more time to complete it than make it from the scratch.
 However I learned a lot from this project.
 </details>

 <details>